MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

-Plus, I'll be posting the occasional day-to-day updates.
-Probably on Friday @ Noon when my weeks ends, and then again on Sunday as I set up my week.
+I'll post updates (probably):
+    *Friday @ Noon, when my week ends

+    *Sunday evening, when I prep for the coming week.